zainabed/zainabed-blog/content/tutorials/upload-file-spring-resttemplate/index.md

 fileUploadMap.set("file", fileSystemResource);
 ```

-Create a request entity as
+Now, create a `HttpEntity` as

 ```java
 HttpEntity<MultiValueMap<String, Object>> httpEntity = new HttpEntity<>(fileUploadMap, httpHeaders);
 ```

-Now all things are set we just need to invoke the REST call to upload the file to server.
+Since everything is in place, all that remains is to make the REST call to upload the file to the server.

-To do so add following snippet
+To do so, add the following snippet

 ```java
 ResponseEntity<String> responseEntity = restTemplate.postForEntity("http://localhost:8090/file-upload", httpEntity, String.class);
 ```
-# Tutotials result
+## Complete Source file

-Here is complete service code
+Here is the complete service file code.

+#### FileUploadService.java
 ```java
 @Service
 @Log4j2